taylonr/taylonr/README.md

 I'm a firm believer in 1-on-1s.
 I think it's a great chance for us to connect regularly and discuss things that are on your mind, or things that might be happening around you.
 That said, I leave the definition of "regular" largely up to you.
 I'll own scheduling the meeting (see Misc & Quirks below for why), but I'll set up the frequency and duration based on what you want.

 It's important to note that these are **not** status meetings.
 I'm not looking for specific tasks you did, unless you want to talk about that.

 I **do** want to know how you're doing, and I want to know if there's anything I can do to **help you**.

-What you want to talk about is more important than anything I have
+What you want to talk about is more important than anything I have, so we'll cover your agenda items first, if there's time left over, we can cover anything I have on the list.

 # My motivations